By Alexa Chipman July 13, 2017

 2012 Vagabond White Wine Blend (Sonoma County)

-Intense orange aroma but with a delicate, flowing taste hinting at floral without overpowering, with a slight bite to it that is perfect for a refreshing summer wine.
+Intense juicy orange aroma with a delicate, flowing taste hinting at floral, with a slight bite to it that is perfect for a refreshing hot weather wine.

 2013 Dry Rosé (Sonoma County)